-Air gapping is a security measure that involves removing a computer or network from any externally connected network physically and ensuring there is no wireless connection.
+Air gapping is a security measure that involves isolating a computer or network and preventing it from establishing an external connection.

 The software-defined perimeter (SDP) framework is sometimes referred to as a method of virtual air gapping.
 SDP requires authentication of all external endpoints attempting to access internal infrastructure and ensures that only authenticated systems can see internal IP addresses.